Presbyterian Church (USA): Affiliated seminaries

 Two other seminaries are related to the PC(USA) by covenant agreement: Auburn Theological Seminary in New York, New York, and Evangelical Seminary of Puerto Rico in San Juan, Puerto Rico.

 There are numerous colleges and universities throughout the United States affiliated with PC(USA).
 For a complete list, see the article Association of Presbyterian Colleges and Universities.
 For more information, see the article PC(USA) seminaries.

 While not affiliated with the PC(USA), Fuller Theological Seminary has educated many candidates for PC(USA) ministry and its former president, Mark Labberton, is an ordained minister of the PC(USA).

 Demographics

-When the United Presbyterian Church in the USA merged with the Presbyterian Church in the United States there were 3,131,228 members.
-Statistics shows steadily decline since 1983.
+Before the United Presbyterian Church in the USA merged with the Presbyterian Church in the United States there were 2,351,119 + 814,931 = 3,166,050 members in 1982, and 3,131,228 members afterwards in 1983.
+Statistics show steady decline since then.
 (The combined membership of the PCUS and United Presbyterian Church peaked in 1965 at 4.25 million communicant members.)

 According to the PC(USA) data collection, active membership is defined as a member who has been confirmed, or made similar profession of faith, has been baptized, and attends regularly.
 The reported data on active members do not include "inactive members".
 In addition to active members, the PC(USA) archives data on members who are baptized, but not confirmed, and who are inactive.
 For example, in 2005, the PC(USA) reported 2.3 million active members, 318,291 baptized, but not confirmed, members, and 466,889 inactive members; the total number of members in 2005 was 3.1 million.